gothinkster/realworld-starter-kit/readme.md

 ### [Demo](https://github.com/jaxcoders/realworld)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/jaxcoders/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **[YOUR_FRAMEWORK]** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with Knockout including CRUD operations, authentication, routing, pagination, and more.

 We've gone to great lengths to adhere to the Knockout.js community styleguides & best practices.